VicoChern/FreeBSDDesktop/README.md

 How to conmbine them to one ISO:
 > cat FreeBSD-14.2-Desktop-RELEASE-amd64.iso-* > FreeBSD-14.2-Desktop-RELEASE-amd64.iso

 After files combined, please makesure sha256 value is correct.
+Only validate it on Intel platforms.

 The ISO includes:
   1. FreeBSD DISC ISO base.